Carlos-Alvarenga721/Kotlin_ToDoList/README.md

 ## 🚀 Features

-- Create an Activity
--
-- Feature 3
+- the ability to create an account, log in, and log out if you wish
+- Stores activities to add, edit, delete, or mark as completed

 ## 🛠️ Technologies Used